Your New New Year's Resolution: Sleep Better

 Make This Year the Year of Sleep

-Here are some tips you to give a try as you try to get better sleep and become the healthiest version of you in 2017:
+Here are some tips you to give a try as you try to get better sleep and become the healthiest version of you in the new year:

 - Go to bed earlier, even if it's just by 15 minutes.